maarten-pennings/Cfg/README.md

   By default, it is the blue LED on the ESP8266 module, and the flash button on the NodeMCU board.
   When the button is pressed at startup, Cfg is said to be in _config mode_.
   If that happens, Cfg will prevent your app from running.
-  Instead it will start a WiFi access point, start a webserver, and server a page that allows any browser to edit the fields.
+  Instead it will start a WiFi access point, start a webserver, and serve out a page that allows any browser to edit the fields.
-  After a reset, normal flows starts again.
+  After a reset, the normal program flow starts again.
 - "Correct integration" means (1) Cfg should be at the head of `setup()`.
 For example
   ```cpp
   void setup() {